A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method

 \subsection{Related work}

-We list some applications of discrete gradient methods for optimisation.
-Grimm et al. \citep{gri17} proposed the use of discrete gradient methods for solving variational problems in image analysis, and proved convergence to stationary points for continously differentiable functions.
-Ringholm et al. \citep{rin18} applied the Itoh--Abe discrete gradient method to nonconvex imaging problems regularised with Euler's elastica.
-An equivalency between the Itoh--Abe discrete gradient method for quadratic problems and the well-known Gauss-Seidel and successive-over-relaxation (SOR) methods were established by Miyatake et al. \citep{miy18}.
+We list some applications of discrete gradient methods for optimisation. \cite{gri17} propose applying them to solve variational problems in image analysis and prove convergence to stationary points for continously differentiable functions. \cite{rin18} apply the Itoh--Abe discrete gradient method to nonconvex imaging problems regularised with Euler's elastica. \cite{miy18} point out the equivalence between the Itoh--Abe discrete gradient method for quadratic problems and the well-known Gauss-Seidel and successive-over-relaxation (SOR) methods.

 Several recent works look at discrete gradient methods in other optimisation settings.
-Concerning nonsmooth, derivative-free optimisation, Riis et al. \citep{rii18nonsmooth} studied the Itoh--Abe discrete gradient method for solving nonconvex, nonsmooth functions, showing that the method converges to a set of stationary points in the Clarke subdifferential framework.
-Celledoni et al. \citep{cel18} extended the Itoh--Abe discrete gradient method for optimisation on Riemannian manifolds.
-Hern{\'a}ndez-Solano et al. \citep{her15} combined a discrete gradient method with Hopfield networks in order to preserve a Lyapunov function for optimisation problems.
-In \citep{ben20}, Benning et al. apply the discrete gradient method to inverse scale space flow for sparse optimisation.
+Concerning nonsmooth, derivative-free optimisation, \cite{rii21} study the Itoh--Abe discrete gradient method for solving nonconvex, nonsmooth functions, proving converge to a set of stationary points in the Clarke subdifferential framework. \cite{cel18} extend the Itoh--Abe discrete gradient method for optimisation on Riemannian manifolds. \cite{her15} combine a discrete gradient method with Hopfield networks to preserve a Lyapunov function for optimisation problems. \cite{ben20} apply the discrete gradient method to inverse scale space flow for sparse optimisation.